Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \section{Taxonomy of Sociotechnical Harms}

-Our analysis identified five major types of sociotechnical harms reflective of the micro-, meso-, and macro-level impacts of algorithmic systems (see Table 1).
-These categories emphasize (1) how socially constructed beliefs and unjust hierarchies about social groups are reflected in model inputs and outputs (\textit{representational harms}); (2) how these representations shape model decisions and their distribution of resources (\textit{allocative harms}); (3) how choices made to optimize models for particular imagined users result in performance disparities (\textit{quality-of-service harms}); (4) how technological affordances adversely shape relationships between people and communities (\textit{interpersonal harms}); and (5) how algorithmic systems adversely impact the emergent properties of social systems, leading to increased inequity and destabilization (\textit{social system/societal harms}).
+Our thematic analysis brings together five major types of sociotechnical harms reflective of micro-, meso-, and macro-level impacts of algorithmic systems (see Figure \ref{fig:Sociotechnical} and Appendix Table 6).
+These categories emphasize (1) how socially constructed beliefs and unjust hierarchies about social groups are reflected in model inputs and outputs (\textit{representational harms}); (2) how these representations shape model decisions and their distribution of resources (\textit{allocative harms}); (3) how choices made to optimize models for particular imagined users result in performance disparities (\textit{quality-of-service harms}); (4) how technological affordances adversely shape relations between people and communities (\textit{interpersonal harms}); and (5) how algorithmic systems impact the emergent properties of social systems, leading to increased inequity and destabilization (\textit{social system}).
+As our main aim is to provide a cohesive taxonomy for the community, wherever possible, we sought to build on and refer to existing taxonomies, classifications, and terminologies rather than to re-invent new terms.
+Notably, important concepts such as tech-facilitated violence \cite{henry2018technology, McGlynn_Rackley_2017}, coercive control \cite{Dragiewicz_2018}, disinformation and misinformation \cite{Wardle_and_Derakhshan_2017}, and environmental harms \cite{Bedford_Mann_Foth_Walters_2022} are well-established terms studied in-depth within different computing sub-fields but often alienated from other harms literature.

 In developing a framework that supports more systematic analysis of potential harms in algorithmic systems, we recognize the complex and often concurrent ways harms are experienced.
 Conceptualizations of harm do not always fit neatly within a compartmentalized structure.
 Accordingly, there may be gray areas within and across harm categories, and multiple harms may occur in a single use case or system.
-This taxonomy is not prescriptive in its ordering of harms.
-Instead, we encourage readers to consider the multiple dimensions in which harms may play out.
+This taxonomy is thus not prescriptive in its ordering of harms.
+In suggesting its use as a tool, we encourage considering the multiple dimensions in which harms may play out rather than isolating them.
 In what follows, we discuss each major harm classification, including sub-types and how they emerge through the interplay of technical components and social dynamics.